ibelab/tatiana-android-app/README.md

 Unique parameters of market assessment and strategies:
 - type of strategy
 - optional series
-- offset relative to the ce
+- offset relative to the central